 There will be a rigorous review of the performance of Prime Minister’s Research Fellowship holders and continuation of the next year fellowship shall be contingent upon successful review.

 – Prime Minister’s Research Fellowship Scheme for Doctoral Studies (Ph.D.) in IITs and IISc aimed at attracting the best talent.

 – PMRF for Promoting research in cutting-edge technology & science areas

-– PMRF For Promoting research with focus on national priorities
+– PMRF For Promoting research with a focus on national priorities

 Eligible to apply for the PMRF scheme:

-The final year students (and those who are awarded degree in past five years) of four year undergraduate or five year integrated M.Tech. or integrated M.Sc. program from IISc /IITs /NITs /IISERs /centrally funded IIITs are eligible.
+The final year students (and those who are awarded a degree in the past five years) of four-year undergraduate or five years integrated M.Tech. or integrated M.Sc. program from IISc /IITs /NITs /IISERs /centrally funded IIITs is eligible.